masterpaulo/itunes-search-test/README.md

 Persisted data can be erased using default interface controls provided.

-## Developed With
+## Requirements

-- Xcode 13.3.1
+- Xcode 13.3.1+
-- iOS simulator version 15.4
+- Minimum iOS deployment target 15.0

 ## Dependencies Used